Samillion/mpv-ytdlautoformat/README.md

 # Changes to mpv configuration made by the script
 The script will override any `ytdl-format` you have set in `mpv.conf` or in commandline to the values you have set within the script.

+No files are edited or changed in any way, the script simply changes `ytdl-format` value, so whatever is in `mpv.conf` or CLI is ignored.

 # How to install
 Simply place `ytdlautoformat.lua` in the corresponding mpv scripts location of your operating system: